code-with-divyanshu/React_Projects/README.md

 ### Project-10 Custom Tabs

 Make a Custom Tabs Project using react hook useState() and make sum functionality on it.
 Tab a tabs and show dynamical content for particular tab.

+### Project-11 Custom Modal

+Make a Custom Tabs Modal using react hook useState() and make sum functionality on it.
+When clicked on button we got a modal on screen.